zerga9/bank_tech_test/README.md

 #### Technical Specifications

-I used Ruby for this challenge, Rspec and Rubocop for testing and Simplecov for the testcoverage
+I used Ruby for this challenge, Rspec for testing, Simplecov for the testcoverage and Rub0Cop as code analyzer